FMirzaei93/ImageGalary-Js-PHP-Ajax/README.md

 # Image_Galary_Ajax

- Remove and upload images into the webpage asyncronously- Using php and ajax
+A small project using php and Javacript with the folllowing functionalities:

+Remove and upload images(from a directory) into the webpage asyncronously (without needing to reload the webpage each time), Drag and drop images to the page and they will be added to the webpage and also directory.